FedericoRodriguez/flutter-express/backend/readme.md

 Mongo
-Go to: D:\Code\MongoDb\Server\4.4\bin and open two terminals Execute mongod.exe
+Go to: Tour path where mongo server is ...MongoDb\Server\4.4\bin and open two terminals

+Execute mongod.exe to start the server

-Execute in the other mongo.exe
+Execute in the other mongo.exe to start the client version (Testing, Database manipulation)

 /////show dbs
 /////show collections
 /////use myDB